EnergyMashupLab/NIST-CTS-Agents/docs/logging.md

 ## Log4j2.xml

 There are two types of rolling logs, one is for normal logging, the other for ledgers.
-All logs desribed here are tab-separated text to simplify analysis with Excel and other spreadsheets (rather than for best human readability).
+All logs described here are tab-separated text to simplify analysis with Excel and other spreadsheets (rather than for best human readability).

-All the logs of org.theenergymashuplab go in the logs folder **dev/logs** of your local system  and print on the console.
-The levels set are trace (used rarely) and info; see the source code and **log4j2.xml**
+All the of logs from org.theenergymashuplab go in the logs folder *dev/logs* of your local system and print on the console.
+The levels set are TRACE (used rarely) and INFO; see the source code and **log4j2.xml**

-The  level that is output can be changed in log4j2.xml.
+The  level that is outputted can be changed in log4j2.xml.

-Logs created by org.theenergymashuplab.cts.controller.payloads.EiCreateTransactionType  are set to level **info** and will go to the ledger folder.
+Logs created by org.theenergymashuplab.cts.controller.payloads.EiCreateTransactionType  are set to level **INFO** and will go to the ledger folder.

 The trace level to be logged can be changed in log4j2.xml. **DESCRIBE HOW - command line -D, other ways?**